nailuj05/ArtemisBot/README.md

 # Artemis Commit Bot

 This bot is created to automatically push empty commits to Artemis until a desired percentage is achieved.
+Meant for performance testing exercises that are pure server luck.
+If your code is not sufficiently optimized this will not help you.

 It does this by simulating a browser to log into Artemis and read the current percentage.
 Pushes occure at most only every 10s (if Artemis finished compiling by then) to avoid overloading the server/putting to many build tasks in the queue.

 This should run on all supported browsers and operating systems, I only tested on Linux and Firefox though.